-Our board of directors has determined that Chen Song is an "audit committee financial expert" as defined in Item 16A of Form 20-F. Mr. Jia Jianmin and each of the other members of the Audit Committee is an "independent director" as defined in Section 303A.02 of the NYSE Listed Company Manual.
+Our board of directors has determined that each of Fredrick Ma Si-Hang and Tang Xiaofan is an "audit committee financial expert" as defined in Item 16A of Form 20-F. Each of Mr. Fredrick Ma Si-Hang (chairman of the Audit Committee), Mr. Tang Xiofan and Mr. Qiu Zilong the current members of the Audit Committee, is an "independent director" as defined in Section 303A.02 of the NYSE Listed Company Manual.